cybercongress/cybertensor-developer-docs/docs/questions-and-answers.md

 ### I don't want to create a subnet, can I just be a miner or a validator?

 Yes.
 But remember, you have 32 different subnets to choose from.
 Requirements for mining or validating are subnet-specific.
 Start with this [Checklist for Validating and Mining](./subnets/checklist-for-validating-mining.md).
 Then see the step by step instructions in [Register, Validate and Mine](./subnets/register-validate-mine.md).

-### Is there a central place where I can see compute requirements for mining and validating for all subnets?

-Unfortunately no. Not all subnets are run or managed by Opentensor Foundation.
-Moreover, a poor-performing subnet might be removed from a `netuid` and a new subnet may have taken its place.
-We have not automated tracking the subnets this way yet.
-Your best approach is to visit each subnet's GitHub repo for documentation via [Subnet Pages](./subnet-pages/index.md).

 ### Can I be a subnet miner or a subnet validator forever?